dansmyers/IntroToCS/Labs/6-The_Compleat_Gamester.md

         return 0
 ```

+Tip: You don't need to write individual cases for all the numbers 2 through 10.
+Think about how you can write one `elif` statement that works for any input in that range.

 ### Finish the game

 After adding the three functions, finish coding the main section.
 You have a few lines to add in the player section, which you can then use as a model to complete the dealer section.